ark-lang/ark/CONTRIBUTING.md

 * Run it through a debugger, e.g. `lldb` or `gdb`.
-  Typically, if theres a segmentation fault, or other bug that occurrs on run-time, g/lldb is a good start.
+  Typically, if theres a segmentation fault, or other bug that occurs on run-time, g/lldb is a good start.
-* Use valgrind to track down memory leaks
+* Use Valgrind to track down memory leaks
 * Run the Ark code with the `-v` flag!
-This is the verbose flag and can help you locate what *stage the bug occurrs.
-  *during lexical analysis, semantic analysis, parsing, etc...
+This is the verbose flag and can help you locate what stage the bug occurs (during lexical analysis, semantic analysis, parsing, etc).

 ## Writing Ark code
 Be it personal code, or you're contributing to the standard libraries,